 11. What grade level will I teach?

-Breakthrough San Francisco recruits students as fourth graders – earlier than at most Breakthrough sites.
+We recruit our students as fourth graders – earlier than at most Breakthrough sites.
 They attend our summer program for four consecutive years, as rising fifth – eighth graders.
-The additional time we have with our students enables us to further develop the academic and study skills that are essential for success in high school and beyond.
+The additional time we have with our students enables us to further develop the academic and study skills that are essential for success in high school and beyond, while building a strong community.
 You will be assigned to a specific grade level by Breakthrough staff.
-If you have particular interest in or experience with a certain grade level, you may share that interest with Breakthrough staff during your interview.
+If you have particular interest in a certain grade level, feel free to share that with Breakthrough staff during your interview.

-12. Besides teaching two core classes and an elective, what will my other responsibilities be?
+12. Besides teaching two academic classes, what will my other responsibilities be?

 You will be assigned to work closely with roughly four advisees, who meet with you daily to organize their work and make sure they are on track in all classes.
-You are expected to build relationships with your advisees and coach them through essential study skills, the middle school transition, and other issues they may be thinking about.
-You are also responsible for facilitating parent/guardian-teacher conferences for your advisees and compiling end-of-summer evaluations for each of them.
+You’ll also build community, play games, and have conversations about important issues related to identity and social justice.
+You are also responsible for facilitating parent/guardian-teacher conferences for each of your advisees and compiling end-of-summer evaluations for each of them.

 Committee and Event Work

 Every Breakthrough Teaching Fellow serves on a committee and collaborates to plan a special event.
 Committees are designed to spread leadership responsibilities throughout the staff.
-Events include Community Day, Outdoor Education, Spirit Week/BT Social, and Celebration.
+Events could include Community Day, Outdoor Education, Spirit Week/BT Social, Celebration, and more.
 There is also a special committee dedicated to Staff Culture.

 All School Meetings, Lunch, Recess, and Passing Periods